danielpodlesny/samestr/README.md

 ```

 ## filter
 The module **`samestr filter`** provides extensive options for global, per sample, marker, and position filtering of nucleotide variant profiles based on absolute (including n, mean, sd) and relative alignment horizontal and vertical alignment coverage.
+Refer to the command line help for more information.

 ### Usage example
 For parallel processing, specify `--nprocs`.